Teriks/LibLSLCC/README.md

 The project also includes full featured LSL Editor that was originally built to test the compiler library.
 It has since developed into a full blown multi-tabbed IDE that is built on top of LibLSLCC's parsing framework.

-Please take note that LibLSLCCEditor and its related projects are **Windows Only**, and you can only build the **LibLSLCC-WithEditor*.sln** solution's on Windows using a version of Visual Studio that support's targeting the .NET 4.5 framework.
+Please take note that LSLCCEditor and its related projects are **Windows Only**, and you can only build the __LibLSLCC-WithEditor*.sln__ solution's on Windows using a version of Visual Studio that support's targeting the .NET 4.5 framework.

 VS2015 is your best bet, its what I use personally.
 However if your version of Visual Studio's support's .NET 4.5, you will probably be able to build the Editor project files with it.